 There is no command installed for RAR archive files.
 Do you want to search for a command to open this file?

 Sometimes extracting RAR files will show you "Extraction not performed" error.

-Fret not, we have a solution for you.
+Fret not.
+We have a solution for you.
 To enable the support to extract RAR files, you need to install UNRAR – which is a freeware by RARLAB.
-And, to create and manage RAR files, you need to install RAR – which is available as a trial.
+And, to create and manage RAR files, you need to install RAR.

 The most common usage would obviously be extracting the RAR file you have.
 So, you can either perform a right-click on the file and proceed to extract it from there or you can do it via the terminal with the help of this command:

 unrar x FileName.rar